ondics/ckanext-partialview/README.md

 ## License

-Released under the GNU Affero General Public License (AGPL) v3.0.
+Released under the GNU Affero General Public License v3.0 or later.

 See the file LICENSE for details.

 ## Author